muiznieksm/Vue_Reading_List/README.md

 ## Building for Production

 To create a production build, use `npm run build`.
 Deploy the `dist/` folder to your preferred hosting service.

-## Best Practices

-- Keep components small and focused to improve readability and maintainability.
-- Use Vue's reactivity system effectively to manage application state.
-- Secure your Firebase services with appropriate rules.